COSMIC-SETI/FrontPage/SoftwareSystem/BLADE.md

 Beam-formation at the VLA is accomplished with the [BLADE](https://github.com/MydonSolutions/blade/tree/0.7-cli-seticore) command-line program.

 BLADE is primarily a framework for DSP pipelines.
-The kernels used for each module of the arverarching pipeline can have different implementations: one "phasor" kernel may require delays as an input while another might internally calculate these from antenna positions and beamforming coordinates.
+The kernels used for each module of the overarching pipeline can have different implementations: for example one "phasor" kernel may require delays as an input while another might internally calculate these from antenna positions and beamforming coordinates.
 BLADE's exposed pipelines are static arrangments of its modules to achieve certain ends.
 The pipelines are referred to via a telescope-mode pair.
-BLADE's beamforming pipeline that the VLA uses is mode BS of telescope ATA.
-Mode BS refers to Beamform-Search, while the telescope is ATA as the phasor module was developed for the ATA.
+BLADE's beamforming pipeline that the VLA uses is mode _BS_ of telescope _ATA_.
+Mode _BS_ refers to Beamform-Search, while the telescope is _ATA_ because the phasor module was developed for the ATA.

 # Beamformation Pipeline